 CHANGES MADE BEFORE YOU ENTER INTO A CONTRACT WITH US

-6.4 If by the time we send out your Offer Letter there is any change in the information that we may have given to you at the time you were researching the University/the Services and making an application for a course, we will endeavour to highlight details of those changes in the Offer Letter.
-A non-exhaustive list of reasons why we may need to make changes is set out at clause 6.9 below.
+7.4 If, before the time we send out your Offer Letter, there is any change in the information that we may have given to you at the time you were researching the University/the Services and making an application for a course, we will endeavour to highlight details of those changes in the Offer Letter.
+A non-exhaustive list of reasons why we may need to make changes is set out at clause 7 below.

 CHANGES MADE AFTER YOU HAVE ENTERED INTO A CONTRACT WITH US

-6.6 Whilst we will always look to avoid making changes to the Contract (including changes to the Services), there may be times where changes are needed.
-In each instance, we will assess the potential impact of this change on the Contract, and will follow the principles set out in this clause 6.
-A non-exhaustive list of reasons why we may need to make changes is set out at clause 6.9 below.
+7.6 Whilst we will always look to avoid making changes to the Contract (including changes to the Services), there may be times where changes are needed.
+In each instance, we will assess the potential impact of this change on the Contract and will follow the principles set out in this clause.
+A non-exhaustive list of reasons why we may need to make changes is set out at clause 7.10 below.

-6.7 The University is always looking to improve and enhance the student experience, and will communicate regularly with students and will actively seek feedback on how the University can improve its service delivery to students.
+7.7 The University is always looking to improve and enhance the student experience and will communicate regularly with students and will actively seek feedback on how the University can improve its service delivery to students.

 WHY WE MAY NEED TO MAKE CHANGES

-6.9 We may need to make changes to our Contract (including changes to your course and method of assessment) at any time:
+We may need to make changes to our Contract (including changes to the Services) at any time:

-6.9.3 to reflect governmental, statutory and/or regulatory requirements, policy, measures, controls, guidance and/or directions (including, without limitation, as a result of COVID-19 restrictions, similar pandemic restrictions and/or health and safety concerns);
+- to reflect various different requirements such as governmental, statutory and/or regulatory requirements, policy, measures, controls, guidance and/or directions (including, without limitation, as a result of COVID-19 restrictions, similar pandemic restrictions and/or health and safety concerns);

-- 9.6 to implement technical adjustments and/or improvements, for example: to reflect developments in academic teaching, research and/or professional standards/requirements, which may result in us removing or adding optional modules;
+- to implement technical adjustments and/or improvements, for example: to reflect developments in academic teaching, research and/or professional standards/requirements;

 - reasonable changes to the timetable for delivery of your course;